IBIS: A Hybrid Inception-BiLSTM and SVM Ensemble for Robust Doppler-based Human Activity Recognition: Introduction

-This section provides a review of state-of-the-art research in Wi-Fi sensing, focusing on the machine learning algorithms commonly used for CSI data analysis.
-We also discuss ensemble learning techniques that have been applied to optimize model performance.
 Recent studies have explored various approaches to enhance Wi-Fi sensing capabilities.
-Table~\ref{tab:artigos0} presents a comparative overview of the models and key features from previous studies on CSI-based Human Activity Recognition.

-Son et al.~\cite{Son} improved indoor occupancy detection by proposing a preprocessing method that uses nonlinear transformations to expand CSI data into three channel vectors, which amplified signal differences.
+Son et al.~\cite{Son} improved indoor occupancy detection by proposing a pre-processing method that uses nonlinear transformations to expand CSI data into three channel vectors, which amplified signal differences.
 A CNN was then applied, achieving an average accuracy of approximately 95\%.
-This work highlights the importance of effective signal preprocessing for boosting classification performance.
+This work highlights the importance of effective signal pre-processing for boosting classification performance.

 Ensemble learning has emerged as a key strategy to improve the reliability and accuracy of machine learning models.
 Wei et al.~\cite{Wei} used an ensemble learning approach for HAR by combining feature extraction with an SVM classifier.
-This method reportedly outperformed other literature approaches, reaching an accuracy of about 98.95\%.

 Similarly, Ye et al.~\cite{Ye} developed a system for intrusion monitoring that combines Deep Neural Networks (DNNs) with BiLSTM networks.
 While their approach demonstrated improved performance over traditional methods, they noted a significant weakness in detecting specific actions, such as falling movements, with an accuracy of only 62.65\%.